 Performing routine inspections is key to catching issues early.
 Check for signs of water damage, insect infestation, cracks in the logs, or any areas where the sealant or stain may be wearing off.
 Addressing these issues promptly can prevent further damage and ensure your cabin remains structurally sound.

-Protect your cabin's exterior by applying a high-quality wood stain or sealant every few years.
+Protect your cabin's exterior by applying a high-quality log stain or sealant every few years.
 This helps repel water, UV rays, and pests while preserving the natural beauty of the wood.
 Don't forget to inspect and repair chinking or caulking as needed to maintain a tight seal against drafts and moisture intrusion.

 Proper drainage is essential for preventing water damage to your cabin's foundation and walls.
 Clean gutters and downspouts regularly to ensure water flows away from the structure.
 Consider installing splash guards or extending downspouts to direct water farther from the cabin.

-Excess moisture can lead to mold growth, wood rot, and insect infestations.
+Excess moisture can lead to mold growth, log rot, and insect infestations.
 Use dehumidifiers indoors to control humidity levels, and ensure proper ventilation in crawl spaces and attics.
 Address any plumbing leaks or water infiltration promptly to prevent moisture-related issues.

 While DIY maintenance is essential, it's also beneficial to schedule professional log cabin inspections and maintenance periodically.
 Experienced professionals can identify hidden issues, recommend appropriate treatments, and provide expert advice on preserving your cabin's beauty and functionality.